 Once you actually reach Minerva Terminal, find the line (2nd from left) that San Andres Xecul chicken buses (Q4.5 / $0.60) queue in.

+Start from the front, and make your way back until you find it.
+With any luck yours will be in the front.
 We spent an additional half hour waiting on the bus as it worked its way to the front.

 The ride itself is only 45 minutes, but all the other steps really turn a simple trip into a long journey.

+The return was similar.
 We waited 30 minutes to depart, 45 minutes driving, and another 30 minutes walking back to town.